DesiQuintans/desi-emacs-init/README.md

 ## `init/snippets.el`

-Auto-replacing snippets for common bits of text that I use.
+Auto-replacing snippets for common bits of text.
+Of particular note is the 3,663 snippets that auto-correct words that are commonly misspelled, or correctly output foreign loan words that have accented letters.
+This comes from a large list that was first put together by Jim Biancolo in Autohotkey <http://www.biancolo.com/blog/autocorrect/>.

 ## `init/unicode-insertion.el`